Last updated 6.1.2020

 - Allow users to unsubscribe by using the link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at firstname.lastname@example.org.
-Follow the instructions at the bottom of each email, and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails or request your information be deleted from our database, you can email us at [email protected].
+We will promptly remove you from ALL correspondence and notify you once this action has been completed.

 2 Wing Drive